American marten

 The American marten (Martes americana), also known as the American pine marten, is a species of North American mammal, a member of the family Mustelidae.
 The species is sometimes referred to as simply the pine marten.
-The name "pine marten" is derived from the common name of the distinct Eurasian species, Martes martes.
-Martes americana is found throughout Canada, Alaska, and parts of the northern United States.
+The name "pine marten" is derived from the common name of the related but distinct Eurasian species, Martes martes.
+Martes americana is found throughout Canada and parts of the northern United States including Alaska.
 It is a long, slender-bodied marten, with fur ranging from yellowish to brown to near black.
 It may be confused with the fisher (Pekania pennanti), but the marten is lighter in color and smaller.
-Identification of the marten is further eased by a characteristic bib that is a distinctly different color than the body.
+Identification of the marten is further eased by a characteristic bib that is a distinctly different color from the body.
 Sexual dimorphism is pronounced, with males being much larger.

-The diet is omnivorous and varies by season, but relies chiefly on small mammals like voles.
-They are solitary except during the mid-summer breeding season.
-Embryonic implantation is delayed until late winter, however, with a litter of 1–5 kits born the following spring.
-Young stay with the mother in a constructed den until the fall and reach sexual maturity by one year old.
+These martens are omnivorous and their diet varies by season, but they rely chiefly on small mammals, such as voles.
+They are solitary except during the midsummer breeding season.
+Embryonic implantation is delayed until late winter, however, with a litter of one to five kits born the following spring.
+Young stay with the mother in a constructed den until the fall, and they reach sexual maturity by one year old.

 Their sable-like fur made them a thoroughly trapped species during the height of the North American fur trade.
 Trapping peaked in 1820, and populations were depleted until after the turn of the century.
-Populations have rebounded since, with them being considered a species of least-concern by the IUCN; however, they remain extirpated from some areas of the Northeast, and of the seven subspecies, one is threatened.
+Populations have rebounded since, with them being considered a species of least concern by the IUCN, but they remain extirpated from some areas of the Northeast, and of the seven subspecies, one is threatened.